ryotamine/tweeter/README.md

 # Tweeter Project by Ryota Mine

-Tweeter is a full-stack web application built with HTML, CSS, JS, jQuery, AJAX, Node, Express, and MongoDB that allows users to do the simple, single-page Twitter clone.
+Tweeter is a full-stack web application built with HTML, CSS, JavaScript, jQuery, AJAX, Node, Express, and MongoDB that allows users to do the simple, single-page Twitter clone.

 ## Final Product